paulocremas/seedx-home-test/README.md

 A: These are some approachs I would try
 * Monitoring and identifing heavy queries
 * Query review and optimzation
-* Partitioning and Clustering
+* Partitioning and clustering
-* Cost Control by setting up cost alerts and budget tracking
+* Cost control by setting up cost alerts and budget tracking

 #### 2. We handle data needs of several clients, and each one needs different data sources.
 Some sources may overlap (for example, many clients need data from Google Ads and Meta Ads), but in other cases we need client-specific sources.
 How do you envision the database structure we need to make it easily maintainable and scalable?
 A: I map all equivalent fields across sources and structure the data using a unified schema for all clients, using a client_id field to differentiate them.